janezd/orange-lecture-notes-web/public/books/xaim-unsupervised/index.md

 ---
-title: 'xAIM: Introduction to Data Science'
+title: 'Introduction to Data Science. '
-subTitle: 'The accompanying material for the masters course in Explainable artificial intelligence in healthcare management (xAIM)'
+subTitle: 'Part 2: Unsupervised Data Analysis'
 coverImg: 'xaim-logo.png'
 date: '2022'
 public: true
 chapters:
-    - 010-02-workflows
-    - 010-04-saving-your-work
+    - unsupervised/010-euclidean-distances-2d
-    - 010-06-correlations
+    - unsupervised/020-cluster-distances
-    - 010-08-data-distributions
+    - unsupervised/030-dendrograms

-    - 020-02-euclidean-distances-2d
+    - unsupervised/040-clustering-higher-dim
-    - 020-04-cluster-distances
+    - unsupervised/050-clustering-geo-maps
-    - 020-06-dendrograms
+    - unsupervised/060-explaining-clusters
 ---

 This is accompanying material for the xAIM master's course with a gentle introduction to exploratory data analysis, machine learning, and visual data analytics.
 Throughout the training, the students will learn to accomplish various data mining tasks through visual programming and use [Orange](http://orangedatamining.com), our tool of choice for this course.
 If you have not already installed Orange, now would be a good time to visit its download page.

-These course notes were prepared Blaž Zupan, Janez Demšar, and Ajda Pretnar Žagar, with help from the members of the [Bioinformatics Lab](http://biolab.si) at [University of Ljubljana](http://www.uni-lj.si), Slovenia.
+These course notes was prepared by Blaž Zupan, based on the older textbook designed in collaboration with Janez Demšar and Ajda Pretnar.
+Thanks for all the help from the members of the [Bioinformatics Lab](http://biolab.si) at [University of Ljubljana](http://www.uni-lj.si), Slovenia.

 The material is offered under Create Commons [CC BY-NC-ND licence](https://creativecommons.org/licenses/by-nc-nd/4.0/).